blair-aitken/bac-calculator/README.md

 ### Web-based version

-For the web-based version, go to: https://blair-aitken.github.io/BAC_Calculator
+For the web and mobile version, go to: https://blair-aitken.github.io/BAC_Calculator

 ### Local version